choojs/nanocomponent/README.md

   `._render()` call.
 Used to apply `._load()` and `._unload()` listeners on.
 - `this._hasWindow`: boolean if `window` exists.
 Can be used to create elements that render both in the browser and in Node.
-- `this._loaded::` boolean if the element is currently loaded on the DOM.
+- `this._loaded`: boolean if the element is currently loaded on the DOM.
 - `this._onload`: reference to the [on-load][on-load] library.

 ### `DOMNode|placeholder = Nanocomponent.prototype.render()`